cloudquery/docs/docs/cli/telemetry.md

 ## What is Stored

-- Which operation (fetch, policy, drift, etc.) was executed
+- Which operation (fetch, policy, etc.) was executed
 - How long the operation took and whether it succeeded
 - Whether you're running CloudQuery in a CI environment
 - CloudQuery version used, build-date and commit id